hacknugithub/pet-store-test/README.md

 - npm install --save sqlite3
 - npm install --save tedious _Microsoft SQL Server_

-3. Then be sure to fill the required parameters for the database of your choice within /config/config.env like so:
+3. Then, be sure to fill all the required parameters for the database of your choice within _/config/config.env_ like so:

 Choose the correct dialect from these options: